Q. When is the Pink Ribbon Run? A. The Pink Ribbon Run will be held on Sunday, April 29, 2018. The Run start time is 9:00 a.m.

 Q. Is the Pink Ribbon Run a Bloomsday Second Seed qualifier?
 A. Yes!
 Participants hoping to qualify for Bloomsday Second Seeding must register for a timing chip.
 NOTE: Timing chip participants must be registered by Saturday, April 28.
 We are unable to add timing chips on Sunday morning.
 For more information on Bloomsday and Second Seeding, visit their website.

 Q. How can I become a volunteer?
 A. We could not do the Pink Ribbon Run without our awesome volunteers!
-Sign ups will open in March so stay tuned!
+Our Team is *MAD (Making A Difference).
+Sign up HERE to join us!

 Race day questions

 Q. How long is the Pink Ribbon Run?
 A. The Pink Ribbon Run is a 5k route, which is approximately 3.1 miles.
 There is also a shorter route option (approximately 1 mile).
 We welcome both walkers and runners but do ask participants to leave their bikes, skates and pets at home.
 If you are unable to join us April 29, you can still register as a Virtual Participant and get your packet and t-shirt mailed to you!